 - How To Root Xiaomi Mi 6 and Install TWRP Recovery

 - How to Root Redmi Note 4 With TWRP Recovery

 How to Root Samsung Galaxy S7 (Snapdragon)

 Keep in mind that gaining root access is not an official process as the unlock method is not supported by Samsung (or any other manufacturer), Google or your carrier.
-Moreover, by using the steps from below for gaining root access we advice you to take a full backup of your android device, you can sync your data with your Google Account or to save your files by using built-in cloud storage platforms.
+Moreover, by using the steps from below for gaining root access we advise you to take a full backup of your android device, you can sync your data with your Google Account or save your files by using built-in cloud storage platforms.

 Do note that on a rooted device you won’t be able to use Samsung Pay.
 Also, if the Android Nougat system is rooted you won’t be able to receive further OTAs (over-the-air updates) and other similar Android notifications.
 Anyway, the root process is reversible – all you have to do for revoking root is to make a full wipe (a hard reset and clear app data cache) and to flash the stock Android OS manually, through Odin.

 - Download and Install LG K10 Firmware (2017)